SigNoz/signoz.io/docs/operate/migration/upgrade-0.38.md

           - "--port=9000"
   ```

-* Now upgrade SigNoz using
+3. Run the following command to upgrade the chart:
   ```bash
   helm --namespace platform upgrade my-release signoz/signoz -f deployment-override.yaml
   ```
-* You can check the logs migration container using
+4. You can check the logs of the migration container using
   ```bash
   kubectl logs my-release-signoz-query-service-0 -n platform -c my-release-signoz-query-service-migration
   ```